National Weaving Center in Tashigang

 • Mentha: Narrow white warp bands on black ground.
 It is the one pattern which is worn solely by women.

 Weft Pattern Weaves: Weft patterns are popularly referred to as Sapma continuous weft patterns and Tigma discontinuous weft patterns in Bhutan.
-The continuous weft patterns are very similar to those featured in another textile throughout South and Southeast Asia.
+The continuous weft patterns are very similar to those featured in other textiles throughout South and Southeast Asia.
 The weft yarn is inserted between intervals of the warp yarn to create continuous weft patterns.
-The discontinuous weft patterns motifs resemble embroidery is indigenous to Bhutan.
-Colored pattern yarns are knotted individually to the weft yarns to create geometric motifs which are usually a combination of multiple pattern motifs.
+The discontinuous weft pattern motifs resemble embroidery indigenous to Bhutan.
+Coloured pattern yarns are knotted individually to the weft yarns to create geometric motifs which are usually a combination of multiple pattern motifs.

 • Sapma: Continuous weft pattern designs.